 Like Amazon’s Prime service, their pay-per-view section is chock full of recent movie and TV shows, along with new releases and older titles across a variety of genres, including documentaries, independent, kids, originals, action and adventure, science fiction, and comedy.

 Price: $4-$6 for HD movie rentals; $10-$20+ for movie purchases; $3+ for TV episodes

 In terms of selection (85,000+ movies and 300,000+ TV shows), new additions, and pricing, iTunes is a lot like Amazon Video, although their organization and ease of access across iDevices are especially appealing if you own one.

-Another appealing feature of iTunes is that up to six people can access each other’s purchases, and if you own an Apple TV, you can add a Starz subscription for an additional $9.99 per month.
+Another attractive feature of iTunes is that up to six people can access each other’s purchases.

 3. Google Play

-On the other hand, if you’re an Android user, Google Play delivers a decent selection of recent and older movies, in addition to recent TV shows (some as soon as one day after they air), not to mention music, books, publications, and more.
+On the other hand, if you’re an Android user, Google Play delivers a solid selection of recent and older movies, in addition to recent TV shows (some as soon as one day after they air), not to mention music, books, publications, and apps.

 Then, this content will be organized and made easily accessible across all your devices, including smartphones and tablets.
 You’ll also have the ability to purchase a Starz subscription for $9 per month.